Volunteer in Zimbabwe

 Zimbabwe is home to a rich cultural heritage, wonderful landscapes and some of the best wildlife viewing in Africa.
 We have a wealth of first-hand knowledge about off-the-beaten-track destinations, a host of local contacts, and a passion for showing Zimbabwe to the world.

-Zimbabwe offers something for every volunteer and traveller – family-run wildlife conservation experiences where you can work to secure the future of the endangered black rhino; immense wilderness areas within unspoilt National Parks where you will support rangers in their fight against poaching; ethical animal sanctuaries dedicated to small wildlife rehabilitation and release; and community projects supporting Zimbabwe’s friendly, resilient and welcoming rural communities.
+Zimbabwe offers something for every volunteer.
+There are family-run wildlife conservation experiences where you can work to secure the future of the endangered black rhino.
+Or there are immense wilderness areas within unspoilt National Parks where you will support rangers in their fight against poaching.
+If you’d rather something more hands-on, we offer the opportunity to volunteer with small animals at ethical sanctuaries devoted to wildlife rehabilitation and release.
+All our conservation projects work in local villages to support Zimbabwe’s long-suffering but resilient and welcoming rural communities.

-We also offer tours and excursions, both guided or independent, to Zimbabwe’s main attractions – the absolute wilderness of Mana Pools, the ruins and mystery surrounding Great Zimbabwe and of course, the majestic Victoria Falls.
+We also offer tours and excursions, both guided or independent, to Zimbabwe’s main attractions.
+These include camping in the absolute wilderness of Mana Pools, the ruins and mystery surrounding Great Zimbabwe and of course, the majestic Victoria Falls.
 We can also include some less well-known destinations – giving you the opportunity to experience the country as, or with, a local.

 Zimbabwe has some of the most breathtakingly beautiful, wild and remote game rich regions anywhere in Africa.
 From the vast wilderness of Hwange National Park to the UNESCO World Heritage Site of Mana Pools (surely one of the most magical places on earth), and the world-famous Victoria Falls National Park, every single one of Zimbabwe’s National Parks are simply world class.